deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   * Finding hook / Fingerprint kit / Getting Fingerprints from the hook

-  * Brianna: Rebeca
+  * *BRIANNA*: *REBECA*

-  * Getting Fingerprints from Rebeca / Comparing
+  * Getting Fingerprints from *REBECA* / Comparing

   * Matching Fingerprints

 * Day 4 (night)

-  * Marjorie awakes from a fight downstairs
+  * *MARJORIE* awakes from a fight downstairs

-  * She goes down to find Calvin fighting with Rebeca
+  * She goes down to find *CALVIN* fighting with *REBECA*

-  * Calvin shoots Rebeca
+  * *CALVIN* shoots *REBECA*

-  * Calvin chases Marjorie
+  * *CALVIN* chases *MARJORIE*

-  * Marjorie barricades herself in her room
+  * *MARJORIE* barricades herself in her room

-  * Just before Calvin breaks through, we hear a shot
+  * Just before *CALVIN* breaks through, we hear a shot

-  * Then Rebeca's voice is heard
+  * Then *REBECA*'s voice is heard

-  * Marjorie tells her about her suspect, but she can come clear
+  * *MARJORIE* tells her about her suspect, but she can come clear

 * Day 5 (epilogue)

-  * Brianna: Calvin
+  * *BRIANNA*: *CALVIN*

 ### Day 1

 #### Morning

-Marjorie, Calvin and Rebeca arrive at the safe house in New Jersey.
-They make themselves at home.
-Marjorie goes upstairs in her bedroom to unpack.
-She had smuggled a phone into the safe house and calls her mother, gets interrupted by Rebeca, who screams at her, grabs her phone and storms off.
+*MARJORIE*, *CALVIN* and *REBECA* arrive at the safe house in New Jersey.
+They make themselves at home. *MARJORIE* goes upstairs in her bedroom to unpack.
+She had smuggled a phone into the safe house and calls her mother, gets interrupted by *REBECA*, who screams at her, grabs her phone and storms off.

 #### Noon

-They talk over the dinner about what happened.
-Calvin tries to comfort Marjorie, Rebeca is still pouty of her.
+They talk over the dinner about what happened. *CALVIN* tries to comfort *MARJORIE*, *REBECA* is still pouty of her.

 #### Afternoon

-Brianna visits and reveals the Igino backstory.
+*BRIANNA* visits and reveals the *IGINO* backstory.

 #### Evening

-Marjorie goes up to her room to find a noose hanging from the ceiling.
-She screams, runs away and into Calvin in the hall.
-Calvin calms her down, tells her to wait in the hall, goes into her room and quickly removes the noose (unknown to the player).
-At the same time, Rebeca arrived and rushes up behind Calvin.
+*MARJORIE* goes up to her room to find a noose hanging from the ceiling.
+She screams, runs away and into *CALVIN* in the hall. *CALVIN* calms her down, tells her to wait in the hall, goes into her room and quickly removes the noose (unknown to the player).
+At the same time, *REBECA* arrived and rushes up behind *CALVIN*.

-Calvin and Rebeca came back and tell Marjorie, that there's no noose and she must've hallucinated.
-Calvin manages to calm her down, Rebeca is strangely quiet and absent minded.
+*CALVIN* and *REBECA* came back and tell *MARJORIE*, that there's no noose and she must've hallucinated. *CALVIN* manages to calm her down, *REBECA* is strangely quiet and absent minded.

 ### Day 2

 #### Morning

-Marjorie, Calvin and Rebeca eat breakfast.
-Calvin reads the New York Standard.
-In the dialog, Marjorie tries to gather more information about Igino and La Famiglia.
+*MARJORIE*, *CALVIN* and *REBECA* eat breakfast. *CALVIN* reads the New York Standard.
+In the dialog, *MARJORIE* tries to gather more information about *IGINO* and La Famiglia.

-After finishing the breakfast, Marjorie goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads to the combination of the padlock on the drawer in her room.
+After finishing the breakfast, *MARJORIE* goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads to the combination of the padlock on the drawer in her room.

-She opens the lock with it and finds the fake diary of Jacob Grimes.
-Downstairs, she finds Rebeca and talks to her.
-She reveals, that Jacob Grimes was found dead in Marjorie's room 18 years ago.
-(It is not yet revealed, that Jacob hang himself or that Calvin was assigned to that case)
+She opens the lock with it and finds the fake diary of *JACOB* Grimes.
+Downstairs, she finds *REBECA* and talks to her.
+She reveals, that *JACOB* Grimes was found dead in *MARJORIE*'s room 18 years ago.
+(It is not yet revealed, that *JACOB* hang himself or that *CALVIN* was assigned to that case)

-As Rebeca doesn't tell her more, Marjorie wants to investigate.
+As *REBECA* doesn't tell her more, *MARJORIE* wants to investigate.
 She needs her phone for that.

-Rebeca sits on the couch, Marjorie's phone sticking out of one of her pockets.
-Marjorie needs to walk into the kitchen and look through the hatch to get it in the right moment.
+*REBECA* sits on the couch, *MARJORIE*'s phone sticking out of one of her pockets. *MARJORIE* needs to walk into the kitchen and look through the hatch to get it in the right moment.

 But her SIM is gone, so she needs wifi.
 There actually is a wifi in the house used by the detectives, but it's locked.

-Marjorie traces the signal to a loose board in the upstairs hall.
+*MARJORIE* traces the signal to a loose board in the upstairs hall.
 She gets a knife from the kitchen and pries open the board to find the router.
 She turns the router around to finds a password.
 It isn't the right one, though.
 A paper in the junk in the kitchen shows how to decipher it.

-She logs into the wifi and searches for "Jacob Grimes" to find that he had hung himself in her room 18 years ago and that Calvin was assigned to that case.
+She logs into the wifi and searches for "*JACOB* Grimes" to find that he had hung himself in her room 18 years ago and that *CALVIN* was assigned to that case.

 #### Noon

-Brianna visits and Marjorie asks her about Jacob's story.
+*BRIANNA* visits and *MARJORIE* asks her about *JACOB*'s story.

 #### Night

-Marjorie wakes up from a sound, sits up in her bed and sees Igino in the doorway, aiming a gun at her.
+*MARJORIE* wakes up from a sound, sits up in her bed and sees *IGINO* in the doorway, aiming a gun at her.
 He shoots and she wakes up and quickly sits up, gasping.
 It's early morning in day 3.

 ### Day 3

 #### Early morning

-Marjorie sits in her bed.
+*MARJORIE* sits in her bed.
 Her room is dark, only the dim light of the windows sheds some light into their side of the room.

-Marjorie gets up to find the light switch, but the lamp can't be turned on because the bulb has blown.
+*MARJORIE* gets up to find the light switch, but the lamp can't be turned on because the bulb has blown.

 She finds the lamp, but it's too high for her.
 She finds a stepladder in one cupboard of the kitchen and uses it to get to the lamp.